 In the Activate stage the exercises and activities are designed to get students to use the language as communicatively as they can.
 During the Activate, students do not focus on language construction or practice particular language patterns, but use their full language knowledge in the selected situation or task.

 Harmer describes the variations which can be used with the ESA model.
-He names his default level E.S.A the Straight Arrow approach
+He names his default level E.S.A the Straight Arrow approach.

 The first variation is the Boomerang approach: E.A.S.A.
 It is a task based approach.
 The Boomerang approach after the Engage (E) phase, gets students to perform a task (A) using all and/or any language they know and only then does the teacher go back to the language Study (S).
 The Study phase is then undertaken based on what the teacher witnessed in the students’ language performance.
 The teacher in short will fill in the gaps of the students’ knowledge.
 To check that learning has taken place the students are then re-activated.